Career

 by Tiffany Stott

 Once you decide to earn an MBA at Rice Business, it’s natural to feel a mix of excitement and nerves about the transformative experience ahead.
-Luckily, our Career Development Office (CDO) has some practical steps to help you channel your energies and get a jump start before you even step foot on campus.
+Luckily, our Career Development Office (CDO) has some tips for MBA students to help you channel your energies and get a jump start before you even step foot on campus.

 Remember, you don’t need to have all the answers coming in.
 In fact, an open mind can be an important asset.
 But the more thought and research you do beforehand, the faster you may be able to narrow your focus.
 Ultimately, you will be the driver of this experience.
 So, be proactive and know we are here to support and guide you.